Seven Steps to Success

 Treat your morning meeting with your inner self seriously.
 Hold your meeting in a space that is free of disruptions, and create a plan that you will follow.
 Ensure that you also have the necessary tools: an uplifting book that describes others’ successes in achieving their goals, a pen, and a notebook for you to write in.

 Read something that inspires you.

 Spend five minutes reading something uplifting to put you in a receptive mood.
 Then, as you read about others’ successes, your mind will look for ways to make those kinds of achievements familiar and routine for you.
 Suggested books to read are listed on the back of my book, The Path to Wealth.

 Write down what you are grateful for

 Spend up to 10 minutes writing a gratitude letter.
 Be thankful for the good things already in your life, as well as the things that you hope to have soon.
-Psychologists agree that gratitude and happiness help you to be more focused and able to solve problems.
+Psychologists agree that gratitude and happiness help you be more focused and solve problems.

 Express gratitude for what you have, like health, family, and significant employment.
 Also, express gratitude for what you want as though you already have received it, harmonious relationships with family, friends, customers, and co-workers, and increased sales at work.
 The subconscious will then be directed to search for ways to help make these goals a reality.